-- a) borrow any money necessary to enable it to adequately perform its duties or exercise its powers; - b) establish and maintain accounts at a bank and nominate three (3) persons, of whom any two (2) may operate the account; - c) employ for and on behalf of the Body Corporate such agents and servants as it thinks fit, to assist the Body Corporate in the performance of its duties in connection with the control, management and administration of the common property and the exercise and performance of the powers and duties of the Body Corporate. - d) recover the expenses incurred by the Body Corporate in taking any action or proceedings against an Owner or Occupier as a result of the wilful or accidental breach by such Owner or Occupier of any of these Rules and/or any government by-laws and/or regulations. - e) from time to time, and by consensus through the Group Decision Making Process, amend these Rules or make additional Rules for the use and enjoyment of the common property or any part thereof.
+- a) borrow any money necessary to enable it to adequately perform its duties or exercise its powers; - b) establish and maintain accounts at a bank and nominate three (3) persons, of whom any two (2) may operate the account; - c) employ for and on behalf of the Body Corporate such agents and servants as it thinks fit, to assist the Body Corporate in the performance of its duties in connection with the control, management and administration of the common property and the exercise and performance of the powers and duties of the Body Corporate. - d) recover the expenses incurred by the Body Corporate in taking any action or proceedings against an Owner or Occupier as a result of the wilful or accidental breach by such Owner or Occupier of any of these Rules and/or any government by-laws and/or regulations. - e) from time to time, and by consensus through the Group Decision Making Process, a 75% majority resolution of Group members, amend these Rules or make additional Rules for the use and enjoyment of the common property or any part thereof.
 The quorum in a meeting to amend the Rules requires Group members present, or by proxy, who comprise 75% of the group.
-[We need to decide who makes up the Group Owners, Tenants, All Occupiers including children & boarders]
+[We need to decide who makes up the Group - Owners, Tenants, All Occupiers including children & boarders] 75% of people or of units?

-30. Breach
+31. Breach